openscd/open-scd/README.md

 ## Plug-ins

 We gather the available plug-ins from the community in the [plug-ins](docs/plug-ins.md) file.
-If you would like to list your plugin here, please open a pull request.
+If you would like to list your plug-in here, please open a pull request.

 ## Development